mirshahreza/DynaCode/README.md

 # Features & Benefits
  - Execute methods as text files at runtime
- - It has method setting section to set three important and general scenarios:
+ - It has method setting section to set three important and general scenarios:<br />
 	1- AccessRule settings
 	2- CachingPolicy
 	3- LogPolicy